syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 # Columns in Blazor DataGrid Component

 The column definitions are used as the **DataSource** schema in the DataGrid.
 This plays a vital role in rendering column values in the required format.
-The datagrid operations such as sorting, filtering and grouping etc. are performed based on column definitions.
-The [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) property of **GridColumn**, is necessary to map the datasource values in DataGrid columns.
+The DataGrid operations such as sorting, filtering and grouping etc. are performed based on column definitions.
+The [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) property of **GridColumn** is necessary to map the datasource values in DataGrid columns.

 > 1. If the column [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) is not specified in the dataSource, the column values will be empty.
 > 2. If the [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) name contains “dot” operator, it is considered as complex binding.